 And He did!
 Every step!

-Many of us are very sad at the news that First Fridays, Daily Prompt and The Community More are no more to be…We are all hoping there will be ways to keep the connections going.
+Many of us are very sad at the news that First Fridays, Daily Prompt and The Community Pool are no more to be…We are all hoping there will be ways to keep the connections going.
 Well one way appears to be challenges bloggers can nominate each other for.
-So this post is Day One of the Three Day Challenge.
+So this post is Day Three of the Three Day Challenge.

 I was nominated for this audacious challenge by Mr Mark Anthony, as you can see from his post.
 Thank you Mark Anthony…the nomination gave me some ideas regarding more lessons in life that Caramel has indeed learned.
 I am pleased to be able to share them on the Crushed Caramel site.